Cameron7195/ttsa-code/README.md

 Code for the paper "A Turing Test for Self-Awareness"

+Instructions:
+- Create a virtual environment or conda environment.
+- pip3 install -r requirements
+- python3 llama_test.py
+- Type a message to begin the conversation and press enter.
+Afterwards, the LLM will guess who it was in the conversation.
+- Change any parts of llama_test.py to customize!
+Or use different models as you wish!

 Demonstration of the test being performed below, on Llama-3-8B-Instruct:

 A printout of the complete conversation, including all special tokens.